 Picos de Europa

-The Principado de Asturias is one of the rare regions in the world offering a beautiful seashore & prime salmon, sea-trout & brown trout fishing in the mountains of the backcountry.
+The Principado de Asturias is one of the rare gifted regions offering a beautiful seashore & prime salmon, sea-trout & brown trout fishing in the mountains of the backcountry.
 Many non anglers enjoy wonderful beach holidays or hiking breaks in the great scenery of the Picos de Europa.
-If non anglers enjoy so much this Green Spain, fly fishers should feel in heaven... and they do !
+If non anglers enjoy so much this Green Spain, fly fishermen should feel in heaven... and they do !

 Asturias is situated on the northwestern coast, halfway between France and Portugal.
 The neighbor regions are Cantabria (East), and Galicia (west).
 The main city is Oviedo and the big ocean port is Gijon.
 Asturias is a small kingdom preciously keeping millenaries of traditions.
 The elder son of the Spanish kings bears the title of prince of Asturias hence the region is usually called Principado de Asturias.